TramMaiQuynh/ToDoList-WebApp/README.md

 ```
 2. Update settings.py:

+- After creating PostgreSQL user and database for this project, open your setting.py file in .\Backend\setting.py
-- Ensure the DATABASES configuration in settings.py is correct:
+- Do not change anything in this file here and ENSURE the DATABASES configuration in settings.py is correct as below:

 ```sh
 DATABASES = {